quenorha/cyberPoC/readme.md

 # Disclaimer
 This collection of tools is intended solely for legitimate and authorized use in conducting cybersecurity demonstration within a network.
 Users are required to obtain proper authorization from network owners or administrators before use.

-The developer of this program assumes no responsibility for any unauthorized use or any consequences arising from the improper application of this tool.
-By using this tool, you agree that you have the necessary permissions and you assume all liability associated with its use.
+The developer of this program assumes no responsibility for any unauthorized use or any consequences arising from the improper application of this tools.
+By using this tools, you agree that you have the necessary permissions and you assume all liability associated with its use.
 Please ensure compliance with all applicable laws and regulations regarding network scanning and cybersecurity practices.